 This could be due to several reasons, like a lack of available resources on the subject, being a first-time buyer, or even a little intimidation.
 With a bit of research, there is no reason that you can’t get a great deal on your next transaction!

-Negotiating a great price does require a little bit of time and effort, but it is well worth it when you save money at the closing table.
+Negotiating a great price requires a little time and effort, but it is well worth it when you save money at the closing table.
 The time you spend in negotiations could result in saving thousands of dollars when buying an RV.
-If you are looking to buy any time soon, here are seven guidelines that you need to follow to negotiate the best price.
+If you are looking to buy any time soon, here are important guidelines you must follow to negotiate the best price.